SteffenBlake/pixxel-nvim/README.md

 ## [new-file-template](https://github.com/SteffenBlake/new-file-template.nvim) (custom fork)
 Templating for new files created if they match specific filename matches.
 Custom fork of the original plugin that switches the API to a callback system to support pickers/inputs with callback patterns

+## git-conflict
+Handy tool for detecting git conflict `>...` + `..<` in files.
+Disables code suggestions until git conflicts are resolved, and enables a handful of handy commands for resolving conflicts and navigating them.

 #### cs
 Prompts for templates for the following currently supported types:
 * class